ibm-cloud-docs/vpc/bs_snapshots_manage.md

 Use the following steps to add user tags from the snapshots list screen.

 1. Go to the [list of snapshots](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=ui#snapshots-vpc-view-list-ui).
-2. Locate an _available_ snapshot created by _user_.
-(Snapshots that were created by a backup policy are identified as created by _Backup policy_.)
+2. Locate an _available_ snapshot created by the _user_.
+(Snapshots that were created by a backup policy are identified as created by the _Backup policy_.)
 3. In the **Tags** column, snapshots with tags show a number that indicates the tags that are already applied.
 Snapshots without tags have an **Add tags** link.
 Click **Add tags**.
 4. In the new window, type a tag in the User tags text box.
 5. Click **Save**.